DJAceAttorney/Computer_Science_2/README.md

 # Bus_stop_simulator
 Allows the user to simulate bus transit.
 The program reads in bus routes and links each bus stop with a linked list.
 Each node of the linked list is a bus stop.

+# War_horses
+Program uses inheritance for different horse types.
+The program allows the user to collect, train, and battle war horses with different class types